 - The 40,000 BTU power can heat up to 1,000 square feet garage.

 - It is only limited to rooms with ceilings.

 9. Modine HD45AS0111Natural Gas Hot Dawg Garage Heater

 This is a product of Modine manufactures, a US-based company with a track record of quality products for years.
 This heater has heating power extending to 45,000 BTU.
 If you are faced with the winter blues and causing you discomfort, you can consider this Modine.

 If you don’t fancy noise also, this unit offers a quieter environment.
 Its compact design also makes it occupy less space in your garage.
-The good thing with this heater is that it can operate with both natural gas and propane.
-So, you don’t have to struggle every time to order for propane; you have an option.
+The good thing about this heater is that it can operate with both natural gas and propane.
+So, you don’t have to struggle every time to order propane; you have an option.